L2RW+: A Comprehensive Benchmark Towards Privacy-Preserved Visible-Infrared Person Re-Identification: Experiments

 \subsection{Implementation Details}

 We adopt the ResNet-50 \cite{resnet} pretrained on the ImageNet-1k \cite{Imagenet} as our backbone.
 During the training state, all the input images are resized to $288\times 144$.
-The batch-size is set to 64, where randomly sampling 8 identities with 8 images.
-For the optimization, the Stochastic Gradient Descent (SGD) optimizer is adopted, with a weight decay of $5e^{-4}$ and momentum of 0.9.
+For image-based VI-ReID, the batch size is set to 64, where eight identities with eight images are randomly sampled.
+For VCM, the batch size is set to 64, where similarly eight identities with eight sequences are randomly sampled.
+The sequence length $T$ is set to 6 following the official \cite{vcm}.
+For BUPTCampus, the batch size is set to 16, where 16 identities with one sequence are randomly sampled.
+The sequence length $T$ is set to 10 in accordance with the official setting \cite{bupt}.
+The Stochastic Gradient Descent (SGD) optimizer is adopted, with a weight decay of $5e^{-4}$ and momentum of 0.9.
 The initial learning rate is set to 0.2, and the OneCycleLR scheduler \cite{OneCycleLearning} is adopted.
-The epochs for CI and EC experiments are set to 50 and 30, respectively.
+The number of epochs for CI and EI experiments is set to 50 and 30 for image-level settings, respectively, and 100 for video-level settings.
 The FedAvg \cite{FedAVG} is employed as our default.
 The TOP $K=4$ and $\lambda=1$ are decided by ablations on settings.

 For CI, each client model is trained using data from a single camera within the training set of a given dataset.
 The global model is then evaluated on the testing set of the same dataset.
-For EI, we have two client models.
+For EI under image-level VI-ReID, we have two client models.
 Two datasets (entities) are used to train the two client models, respectively, and another new entity is used to test the global model.
-For ES, which is similar to EI, two entities are merged to train a model, and the model is tested on another new entity, which is not learned during training.
+For ES, which is similar to EI, two entities are merged to train a model, and the model is tested on a new entity, which is not learned during training.
+Due to the limited video-based VI-ReID datasets, the EI protocol cannot be directly implemented.
+Instead, we use the model weights trained under the CI protocol for direct testing on other unseen datasets.
+For the video-based VI-ReID ES protocol, we reproduce several video-based VI-ReID methods by training them on one dataset and directly evaluating them on another unseen dataset.